sanchit-ahuja/OOP-Labs/README.md

 # OOP-Labs
-This repository contains my implementation of the OOP course undertaken at BITS Pilani.
-I have tried to implement these lab sheets as accurately as possible.
-Feel free to open a pull request if you find any errors.
+Please note that these are my implementations.
+I have tried to make them as error free as possible.
+If you find any errors, then please raise an issue or you can send in a pull request.
 #### This repo is work in progress.